 Life Insurance Awareness Month happens in September, but the right time to buy life insurance is now, according to the Life Happens’ 2020 campaign.

-Just like home or car insurance, life insurance requires planning in advance—once you need it, it’s too late.
+Like home or car insurance, life insurance requires planning—once you need it, it’s too late.
 Even before the pandemic began, one in three families reported they would have financial issues within a month if the primary wage earner died.
-Yet nearly half (46%) of people are uninsured, and even among those with life insurance, many say they don’t have enough coverage.
+Yet nearly half (46%) of people are uninsured, per the LIMRA study, and even among those with life insurance, many say they don’t have enough coverage.

 Life insurance can’t wait, and there’s no time like the present to buy.